 Ride 24 miles gaining 8,037’ to elevation 14,115’ at 6.1% average grade.

 For cycling in the US, it just doesn’t get any better than Pikes Peak.
-Located in the Rocky Mountains an hour outside Denver, CO, this one has everything you will ever want in a road bike climb: length, challenge, altitude, and breathtaking scenery.
+Located in the Rocky Mountains an hour outside Denver, Colorado, this one has everything you will ever want in a road bike climb: length, challenge, altitude, and breathtaking scenery.

 We have ridden Pikes Peak three times and consider it one of the most epic climbs in the world.
 The climb is extremely challenging (#4 US/#22 World), scenic, and unique in that it is the second highest paved road in North America (a mere 15’ behind Mt.
 Evans).
 The hairpins at 12,500’ are extraordinary and give us unobstructed views to the Colorado plains over a mile below.